sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

     >`openUrl` is a `NativeScript` API to open an URL on device.
 You can find more details about [this API](https://v6.docs.nativescript.org/core-concepts/utils#openurl-function).

-4. Click on the red icon, you will see a yellow bulb icon appearing, click on it and create a new action.
-Select *Message Action* from the list.
-You will see a new action being created.
+4. In the generated `OpenSAPMobileCards.js` rule, click on the red line.
+You will notice a yellow bulb icon suggesting some fixes, click on it and then select `MDK: Create action for this reference`, and click `Message Action`.

     <!-- border -->![MDK](img-3.5.gif)